-Site Nar me Description Qualifying Features extensive intertidal mudflats and sandflats with seagrass beds, areas of saltmarsh, shallow - Red-breasted Merganser Mergus serrator (Non-breeding) coastal waters, coastal lagoons and coastal grazing marsh.
+Description Qualifying Features extensive intertidal mudflats and sandflats with seagrass beds, areas of saltmarsh, shallow - Red-breasted Merganser Mergus serrator (Non-breeding) coastal waters, coastal lagoons and coastal grazing marsh.
 At low tide the extensive mudflats are exposed, the water drained by channels and creeks uniting to form a narrow exit into the Solent.
 There is comparatively little freshwater input to Portsmouth Harbour.
 The largest input is the River Wallington, which flows into Fareham Creek in the north-west of Portsmouth Harbour.
 The estuarine sediments support rich populations of intertidal invertebrates, which provide an important food source for overwintering birds.
 There are approximately 77 ha of seagrass beds in Portsmouth Harbour, which are found mainly in the north-west of the harbour.
 These beds include both Zostera marina (found on the low shore) and Zostera noltii (on the upper to mid shore).
 The seagrass beds are amongst the most extensive in Britain and are an important food source for dark-bellied Brent goose.
 The saltmarsh areas are mainly comprised of cordgrass (Spartina) swards and provide feeding and roosting areas for overwintering birds.
-Solent and The Solent and Dorset Coast SPA was formally designated in February 2020.
-The SPA is Wild Birds Directive Article 4.1 Qualification: Annex I Species Dorset Coast located along the coasts of Dorset, Hampshire, Isle of Wight and West Sussex and adjacent - Little Tern Sterna albifrons (Breeding) SPA areas offshore.
+The Solent and Dorset Coast SPA was formally designated in February 2020.
+The SPA is Wild Birds Directive Article 4.1 Qualification: Annex I Species located along the coasts of Dorset, Hampshire, Isle of Wight and West Sussex and adjacent - Little Tern Sterna albifrons (Breeding) areas offshore.
 The site comprises approximately 255 square nautical miles (SNM) and - Sandwich Tern Sterna sandvicensis (Breeding) extending from the Isle of Purbeck in the West to Bognor Regis in the East, following the - Common Tern Sterna albifrons (Breeding) coastline on either side to the Isle of Wight and into Southampton Water.
 The site is intended to protect important foraging areas at sea used by breeding colonies in nearby SPA.
-There are already four SPA within the Greater Solent that are designated for breeding terns.
-These are Chichester & Langstone Harbours SPA (for Sandwich and little tern), the Solent and Southampton Water SPA (for common, Sandwich and little tern) and Pagham Harbour SPA (little tern).
-The fourth associated SPA lies within Poole Harbour (common tern and Sandwich tern).
-The new SPA covers the area that the breeding terns use for foraging during April to September.
-Whilst management measures are already in place in this foraging area due to the existing SPA, the classification of this new site will provide clarity to stakeholders about the areas the terns forage within and the species that require consideration.
-The site includes the sub-tidal areas not currently encompassed in the existing SPAs.
+There are already four SPA within the Greater Solent that are designated for breeding extensive intertidal mudflats and sandflats with seagrass beds, areas of saltmarsh, shallow coastal waters, coastal lagoons and coastal grazing marsh.
+At low tide the extensive mudflats are exposed, the water drained by channels and creeks uniting to form a narrow exit into the Solent.
+There is comparatively little freshwater input to Portsmouth Harbour.
+The largest input is the River Wallington, which flows into Fareham Creek in the north-west of Portsmouth Harbour.
+The estuarine sediments support rich populations of intertidal invertebrates, which provide an important food source for overwintering birds.
+There are approximately 77 ha of seagrass beds in Portsmouth Harbour, which are found mainly in the north-west of the harbour.
+These beds include both Zostera marina (found on the low shore) and Zostera noltii (on the upper to mid shore).
+The seagrass beds are amongst the most extensive in Britain and are an important food source for dark-bellied Brent goose.
+The saltmarsh areas are mainly comprised of cordgrass (Spartina) swards and provide feeding and roosting areas for overwintering birds.